VBPROGER/pyeasyclean/README.md

 ```
 ~/pyeasyclean
 ```
+# Notice!
-NOTE: This program is made by VBPROGER and licensed with MIT license.
+NOTICE!
+This program is made by VBPROGER (me) and licensed with MIT license.
 If you will copy / edit my program, please insert comment with link to this project and my username.
 Example: